bfMendonca/CarND-Advanced-Lane-Lines/writeup.md

 The second step is described at the method `search_around_poly(binary_warped, left_fit, right_fit)` and, besides the binary image, it will rely on the previously fitted 2nd order polynomials passed as the `left_fit` and `right_fit` as arguments for this methods.
 It will use the hyperparemeter `margin`, line 97, to specify which is space in each side of the polynomials in which this method sould search for the lane pixels.

-![all text][image7]
+![alt text][image7]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The proccess for calculating the radius is located at the `project.ipynb`, in the 2nd code cell in lines 63 through 74.
+The process for calculating the radius is located at the `project.ipynb`, in the 2nd code cell in lines 67 through 75.
 The calcualted radius is saved for each lane in the variable radius_of_curvature.

+The distance from the lane center is calculated in the 6th code cell in lines 25 through 28.

+Both calculations need the relation between pixels and meters for correctly display the output in meters.
+Those constants are made "global variables" in the 2nd code cell in lines 4 through 5, defined as mx and my.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The entire proccess is shown at the IPython notebook `project.ipynb` at the 6th code cell in lines 6 through 29.
+The entire process is shown at the IPython notebook `project.ipynb` at the 6th code cell in lines 6 through 32.
+The method `procces(image)` will run the entire pipeline in an given frame and return an frame with the information overlayed at the image

 ![alt text][image8]